a-bonus/a-bonus.github.io/m2-lecture.md

 ### Cohen's d: The Most Common Effect Size

-**Definition:** Cohen's d measures the standardized difference between a sample mean and population mean (or between two means).
+<strong>Definition:</strong> Cohen's d measures the standardized difference between a sample mean and population mean (or between two means).

 **For One-Sample t-Test:**